Skip to main content

 Module description

-The aims of this module are to inform you about key economic ideas from microeconomics, macroeconomics and international economics that are essential to a sound understanding of finance.
+In this module you will learn about key economic ideas from microeconomics, macroeconomics and international economics that are essential to a sound understanding of finance.
 You will also learn how data can help assess the state of the economy and guide policy responses.

 Learning objectives

-• understand how markets work, and their role as an allocation mechanism
+• how markets work, and their role as an allocation mechanism

-• understand how firms interact with the price mechanism and with each other
+• how firms interact with the price mechanism and with each other

-• understand international trade and the working of foreign exchange markets
+• international trade and the working of foreign exchange markets

-• assess the role of economics in understanding current and emerging economic issues.
+• the role of economics in current and emerging economic issues.